\"Writing.Com

 "It was in the dining room, or what we called it anyway," my son Jason replied.
 "It was in the corner, right beside the stairs."

 Standing up, Dave began to walk around the fire again.
 He crouched ever so slightly and spoke in a hushed voice.
-"Anyway, at around midnight, maybe 1 o'clock, I clearly heard the refrigerator door open and close.
+"Anyway, around midnight, maybe 1 o'clock, I heard the refrigerator door open and close.
 I froze.
 Turning my head to look into the kitchen, I saw nothing unusual."

 "Getting up out of the chair, I walked into the kitchen.
 I went to the refrigerator and opened the door, looking inside.
 Nothing up in there, I thought.
 I looked into the living room, scanning and listening... nothing once again."

-"With this I returned to the computer.
+"With this, I returned to the computer.
 Nothing else happened that night."

-"Then I heard the first heavy footstep, and then another.
-Stiff with fear, I looked down the hall, toward the laundry room and the exit to the garage..."
+"Then I heard the first heavy footstep and then another.
+Stiff with fear, I looked down the hall toward the laundry room and the exit to the garage..."

 Dave jumped.
 Jason had been leaning back in his camp chair.
-He jerked so violently that he fell over backwards.
+He jerked so violently that he fell over backward.
 Teagan pulled the blanket tighter around her head.
 McKenzie was very pale, gripping the edge of the blanket so hard her knuckles were white.
 Shawn jumped up and went to stand by his daughters, hovering over them protectively.
 Diana had also risen, looking up the hill, pointing at something she saw.

 Looking into the darkness they saw a large shape, its outline barely discernable at the edge of the light.
 Two glowing yellow orbs seemed to watch them from where a head might have been.
 Caden jumped up as a low moan escaped from Kaitlyn.